 SECTION 18 - SCHOOL SAFETY - SCHOOL SAFETY PLAN

-The School Safety Plan, which is separately approved annually, shall be included here as a Board Policy.
+The School Safety Plan, which is separately approved annually, shall be maintained by the Superintendent as a confidential document.
+Portions of the plan, excluding sensitive details related to tactical responses, are available to the public upon request.